 You can mix up your movements using the appropriate speed at that particular time or circumstance

-In order to do this, the distance travelled must be subtracted from the speed of the new movement and then continued.
-If the result is 0 or lower, you will not be able to use the new movement speed on the same turn.
+To do this, the distance traveled must be subtracted from the speed of the new movement and then continued.
+If the result is 0 or lower, you cannot use the new movement speed on the same turn.

 Taking a more practical example, let’s imagine that as a character you are a wizard who casts the Fly spell.